MarcL/marclittlemore.com/_drafts/running-a-code-club.md

   * Scratch splash screen confuses children sometimes
 * Show & Tell - kids like to show off
 * Ask questions to get the kids to answer - Rubber Duck Programming

+## Projects
+1. Rockband + hip-hop pikachu - Playing sounds, changing sprites depending on whether sound is playing, movement based on input
+2. Ghost Catcher - Game where you click on ghosts as they appear/disappear (like "whack-a-mole").
+Adding variables to remember scores, high scores and a timer.
+Varying the frequency, size, speed of ghosts.
+3. Chatbot - Simple "AI" to respond to questions, remember answers and use them later in responses.
+I added a challenge here to get them to make it respond to commands.
+I added "hide", "moonwalk", "basketball", "dab", "bottle flip" and got the character to do the responses, random success of basketball shot, bottle flipping etc.
+4. Clone Wars - [Today] Making a space shoot-em-up.
+Player controls, cloning sprites, enemy AI.
+Bonuses for adding in lives, scores, health packs, shields, extra weapons.
+5. Flappy Bird - Going to make a clone of Flappy Bird game.
+Understanding most of what we've done before and then adding in gravity calculation and moving pipes, game states etc.